hoangv97/MotionMap/README.md

-# Body gesture to keyboard control

-Convert real-time body gestures such as walking, squat, swing hands, tilt head,... to keyboard input using Mediapipe Pose solution.
+# MotionMap: Transforming Body Movements into Keyboard Actions

+Transform real-time body movements — including walking, squatting, hand swinging, and head tilting — into keyboard inputs, enabling a more interactive and intuitive way to control apps and games.

 ## Demo

-RPG game
+Control a RPG game (Legend of Zelda)

 [![Watch the video](https://img.youtube.com/vi/nMx1VlgjfBw/default.jpg)](https://youtu.be/nMx1VlgjfBw)

-Racing game
+Control a racing game

 [![Watch the video](https://img.youtube.com/vi/gAEEKOdsAxs/default.jpg)](https://youtu.be/gAEEKOdsAxs)

-## Installation
+## How to install

+Install python3

 Create an virtual environment (optional)